wmaiouiru/geo_analysis/hospital_analysis/README.md

 FROM
     covid.hospitals;
 ```
+## Analyze data in PostGIS
-9. In SQL, analyze the area it needs to cover, the maximum distance, and the number of hospitals
+In SQL, analyze the area it needs to cover, the maximum distance, and the number of hospitals
 ```sql
 WITH
     hospital_cluster_points AS